HR Hub

 Updated EHRC’s guidance

-Updated technical guidance from the Equality and Human Rights Commission (currently in draft form) specifies that the new duty to prevent requires employers to take steps to prevent sexual harassment committed by third parties.
+Originally published in 2020, the Equality and Human Rights Commission has updated its guidance to take account of the October changes.
+The updated guidance specifies that the new duty to prevent requires employers to take steps to prevent sexual harassment committed by third parties.
 It specifically states that ‘the preventative duty includes prevention of sexual harassment by third parties.
 Therefore, if an employer does not take reasonable steps to prevent sexual harassment of their workers by third parties, the preventative duty will be breached’.

-The amendments to EHRC’s guidance (as well as providing examples of the types of reasonable steps an employer can take to comply with the duty to prevent):
+The EHRC’s guidance (as well as providing examples of the types of reasonable steps an employer can take to comply with the duty to prevent):

 • make it clear that the preventative duty only applies to sexual harassment